Same-sex marriage in New Jersey: Lewis v. Harris

 On October 25, 2006, the Supreme Court of New Jersey unanimously ruled in Lewis v.
 Harris that the "unequal dispensation of rights and benefits to committed same-sex partners can no longer be tolerated under our State Constitution."
-With the Harris decision, same-sex couples were granted the same rights, benefits and responsibilities as heterosexual couples with respect to their relationships.
+With the Lewis decision, same-sex couples were granted the same rights, benefits and responsibilities as heterosexual couples with respect to their relationships.
 While the decision was widely reported as a 4–3 split, the differences between the justices were on whether only the provision of civil marriage rights to same-sex couples would resolve the constitutional defect, or whether another change in statute would pass constitutional scrutiny.
 The court avoided the question of what to call the legal status, leaving that to, as the majority stated, the "crucible of the democratic process".

 The dissent, led by Chief Justice Deborah T. Poritz, chastised the junior members of the court who said that anything other than marriage would provide equal rights: "What we name things matters, language matters...
 Labels set people apart surely as physical separation on a bus or in school facilities...
 By excluding same-sex couples from civil marriage, the State declares that it is legitimate to differentiate between their commitments and the commitments of heterosexual couples.
 Ultimately the message is that what same-sex couples have is not as important or as significant as real marriage, that such lesser relationships cannot have the name of marriage."
 The court gave the New Jersey Legislature six months to enact legislation providing for civil unions.